rizac/leaflet-poly-marker/README.md

         // When the marker is numeric (integer), it defines the Polygon sides.
         // E.g., to draw a Dodecagon (12 sides):
         var pmarker = L.polyMarker([30, 40], {marker: 12, ...}).addTo(map);

     </script>
 ```

 Features:

-- Behaves as CircleMarker: Give a center in `[lat lon]` coordinates and a size in
+- PolyMarker is a leaflet Polygon but behaves as CircleMarker: given a center in `[lat lon]` coordinates the Polygon will be drawn around it
-  pixel and the marker will be zoom independent, i.e. it will **not** expand/shrink
+  and preserve its size *in pixel*, i.e. it will **not** expand or shrink while zooming in or out
-  while zooming in/out.
 - Relatively lightweight (when compared to e.g., DivIcon)
 - Easy Polygon definition with no maths: just provide a single character marker (as in Python's
-  Matplotlib) to draw the desired Polygon:
+  Matplotlib) to draw the desired Polygon around its center (or an integer to define the polygon sides):
   - `s` square
   - `v` triangle_down
   - `^` triangle_up